armory/documentation/_spinnaker/configure_kayenta.md

 ## Configuring A Canary Analysis Stage

-If everything is configured properly, you should be able to create a stage of Type "Canary Analysis".
+If everything is configured properly, you should be able to create a stage of Type `Canary Analysis`.
 The stage form should look like this:

 ![Blank Canary Config](https://cl.ly/0Z001M3g2o0j/Image%202018-04-18%20at%201.48.11%20PM.png)